Nearest Locksmith

 Home > ADVICE AND TIPS (FAQS) > Are Locksmiths Police Approved or Registered?

 A number of locksmiths will claim to be Police Approved or Police Registered – but what does this actually mean?
-In short, it’s usually a warning sign of a potential rogue locksmith.
+In short, it’s usually a warning sign of a potential rogue scam locksmith.

 The MLA has close ties with the police, we recently reached out to the MET Police on locksmiths using their logo & those claiming to be endorsed by MET Police, read their thoughts below.